bcgsc/LINKS/README.md

 Additional info:

 The file:
 LINKSrecipe_pglaucaPG29-WS77111.sh
 is provided to show the re-scaffolding recipe used to produce a re-scaffolded white spruce (P. glauca) genome assembly.

-Likewise:
-LINKSrecipe_ecoliRawR7-3.sh
+The file:
+LINKSrecipe_athaliana_ectools.sh
+and
+LINKSrecipe_athaliana_raw.sh
-is provided to show the process of scaffolding iteratively the E.coli assembly (Table 1H in Warren et al. 2015 manuscript).
+are provided to show the re-scaffolding of the A. thaliana high-quality genome draft using ECTools-corrected or raw Pacific Biosciences reads.
-30 iterations were done for the paper.

 How it works